MicrosoftDocs/winrt-api/windows.ai.machinelearning/learningmodeldevice_learningmodeldevice_192223618.md

 ### Thread safety
 This API is thread-safe.

-### Using DirectX device kinds
+### Using DirectX devices
-If you pass in any of the DirectX options to this constructor will get a hardware device.
-If no hardware device exists you will get ERROR_NOT_FOUND.
-You can use this error code to decide fall back to CPU or do your own hardware detection using [these DXGI apis](https://docs.microsoft.com/en-us/windows/win32/direct3ddxgi/d3d10-graphics-programming-guide-dxgi#enumerating-adapters) prior to calling this constructor.
+If you pass in any of the DirectX options to this constructor, a hardware device must be found.
+If no hardware device exists, ERROR_NOT_FOUND is displayed.
+You can use this error code if you choose to fall back to the CPU.
+To do your own hardware detection before you call this constructor, use the [DXGI APIs](https://docs.microsoft.com/windows/win32/direct3ddxgi/d3d10-graphics-programming-guide-dxgi#enumerating-adapters).

+> [!NOTE]
-Note: Currently this succeeds and incorrectly returns the software adapter ([DXGI_ADAPTER_FLAG_SOFTWARE](https://docs.microsoft.com/en-us/windows/win32/api/dxgi/ne-dxgi-dxgi_adapter_flag)) if there is no DirectX hardware device present.
-This will be fixed in the next major version release.
+> Currently, this constructor succeeds and incorrectly returns the software adapter [DXGI_ADAPTER_FLAG_SOFTWARE](https://docs.microsoft.com/windows/win32/api/dxgi/ne-dxgi-dxgi_adapter_flag) if no DirectX hardware device is found.

 ## -see-also